Published in

 The Last Judgement by Fra Angelico

 And the best-known composition from the artist is the Madonna dei Linaioli.
 Surrounded by twelve angels on the frame, they each hold a musical instrument, catching a public fancy in a way that no other works of the artist could do.
-The shimmering-pleasant colour, graceful forms, and charming look form a rigid structure of the canvas.
+The shimmering-pleasant color, graceful forms, and charming look form a rigid structure of the canvas.

 Madonna dei Linaioli Fra Angelico